-Avandia can cause or worsen congestive heart failure.
-Stop using this medicine and call your doctor at once if you have shortness of breath (even with mild exertion), swelling, or rapid weight gain.
+Stop using Avandia and call your doctor at once if you have shortness of breath (especially when lying down), unusual tiredness, swelling, or rapid weight gain.

-Before taking Avandia
+Before taking this medicine

 You should not use Avandia if you are allergic to rosiglitazone, or if you have:

-congestive heart failure, heart disease, a history of heart attack or stroke;
+a heart attack or stroke;

 eye problems caused by diabetes; or